SAP-archive/teched2021-developer-keynote/storyboard.md

 6) Throw to Josh demo.
 Josh sits down and says...
 They hate me because I'm beautiful.
 Goes into demo.
 Josh goes to the lounge area to show off his newly died beard and is talking loudly which is annoying Marius who is currectly playing a game of chess with Thomas J in the lounge.
 Josh says loudly, "if your not busy Tom, could you sweep up the hair someone left on the bathroom floor?
 Thomas J stops playing chess with Marius and says sure, I'll take care of it.

-Cut back to Vitalij still looking for beer in the pantry.
+Cut back to Vitaliy still looking for beer in the pantry.
 Arms folded staring.

 7) Throw to Tom demo.
 Tom enters confessional with a broom and dust pan, a litle annoyed, says " i need to learn how to say no".
 Goes into demo.
 Finishes demo and grabs broom and dust pan and says.
 I guess I'll go sweep up before dinner.
 Passes marius and says... you wanna finish that game of chess?
 Marius says, I can't take anymore of Josh's loud mouth, I need some peace.